unrepentantgeek/Duet4OBKP/Calibration.md

 ## Auto level

 Deploy the Z-probe and run the Auto Delta Calibration command `G32` or press the button in the interface.
 You may want to run this a couple of times until the reported deviation settles down.
+If the printer reports untriggered probe points then increase the `H` parameter of the `M665` command in config-override.g by 5 or 10mm.

 Run the `M665` and `M666` commands and inspect the output: